FreshRSS/Extensions/xExtension-replaceEntryUrl/README.md

 To use it, upload this entire directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.

+Note: If an XPath expression error causes content to not be found, return the entire webpage retrieved by cURL by default.
 ## Changelog

 * 0.1